-Service brakes should not be used to control the speed of vehicle on long, steep descents.
+Service brake should not be used to control the speed of vehicle on long, steep descents.
 Instead, lower transmission ranges should be used (in conjunction with output retarder.
-Refer to "Engine Brake" and "Transmission Retarder" headings in "Other Features" chapter for details regarding both systems.
-This procedure keeps service brakes cool and ready for emergency stopping.
+Refer to "JACOBS Engine Brake" and "Transmission Retarder" headings in "OTHER FEATURES" chapter for details regarding both systems.
+This procedure keeps service brake cool and ready for emergency stopping.